-Below is a table that breaks down all Illinois car accident cases where a herniated disc was the main injury by county and award or settlement size.
-The number represents the percentage of cases with the associated award or settlement that each county had; thus, the total comes to 100 percent and, for instance, 8% of Illinois herniated disc cases where in Cook County and had no recovery.
+This table breaks down Illinois car accident cases with herniated disks.
+It’s filtered by county and award/settlement size.
+The number represents the percentage of cases with the associated award or settlement that each county had.
+Thus, the total comes to 100 percent.
+For instance, 8% of Illinois herniated disc cases where in Cook County and had no recovery.

 Takeaways From Illinois Accident Cases Involving Herniated Discs

 - Herniated disc injuries were less prevalent in Illinois cases than in others around the country.
 In the former, they occurred in roughly 4% of accident cases, while they occurred in about 10% of cases nationally.

 - Illinois plaintiffs had more success than others around the country.
 Out of all of those who filed claims, 8% of them gained sums between $1,000,000-$1,999,999, and 2% gained between $2,000,000-5,000,000.
 The national figures were 5% and 3% respectively.
 Furthermore, Illinois victims received awards or settlements of more than $5,000,000 3% more than the national average.
 This is striking considering that these totals are in the single digits already.

-- Like similar cases across the country, Illinois car accident lawsuits involving herniated discs often went to trial and achieved a jury award instead of settling.
+- Illinois car accident suits with herniated discs often went to trial and achieved an award instead of settling.

 - The average recovery of Illinois car accident plaintiffs with herniated discs was $602,553.